HabitatFramework/UserGuide/interface/interface.rst

 	Click :guilabel:`Ok` to apply the selected filter to the INCID records in the main interface and close the OSMM Updates Filter window.

 Reset
-	Click :guilabel:`Reset` to clear all of the Process, Spatial, Change and Status fields.
+	Click :guilabel:`Reset` to clear all of the Process, Change, Spatial and Status fields.

 Cancel
 	Click :guilabel:`Cancel` to close the OSMM Updates Filter window without applying a new filter.